 Spending hours in the gym every day performing the same routine can become boring and the body can also get used to the same exercises day in day out.
 Variety and variability will keep you excited about your workouts and challenge your body regularly.

 I recommend 45-60 min strength training 2-3 times a week and 1-2 cardio sessions, like running, cycling or swimming.
-If you are one that likes to exercise in groups, our outdoors fitness classes have everything you need packed into short but challenging workout sessions: intensity, cardio and strength.

 5. You don’t sleep enough and/or don’t sleep well